All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is the tirzepatide meal plan different from a semaglutide meal plan?

 The core principles are the same: high protein, moderate carbs and fat, plenty of vegetables, and adequate hydration.
-However, tirzepatide tends to suppress appetite more aggressively than semaglutide for many patients, so you may need to be even more intentional about eating enough calories and protein.
+But tirzepatide tends to suppress appetite more aggressively than semaglutide for many patients, so you may need to be even more intentional about eating enough calories and protein.
 The dual GIP/GLP-1 action also means blood sugar improvements are often more pronounced, so carbohydrate timing matters slightly more.

 How do I handle constipation on tirzepatide?

 Constipation is one of the most common side effects.
 Combat it with 25-30g of fiber daily from vegetables, legumes, and whole grains.
 Drink 64-80 oz of water between meals.
 Add a tablespoon of chia seeds or ground flaxseed to your breakfast.
-If diet changes are not enough, your FormBlends provider can recommend a gentle supplement.
+If diet changes aren't enough, your FormBlends provider can recommend a gentle supplement.

 Should I eat differently during dose escalation?